DwayneGit/PhantomDBM/ReadMe.txt

             - add setting button  (or have as option in combobox)

 in progress:
-    - script grouping (clustering)
-        - branch: "Add_file_grouping"
-        - grouping scripts into a folder for data compiled over time rather than updating
-          the same script everytime you need to add data
-        - good for record keeping
-        - is logged.
-        - implamentation:
-            - create file type that holds all the seperate json list (files) time stamped with user who uploaded
-            - ability to export individual json file with in cluster
-            - have more secure remote option service
-            - pickle

     - tabbed script edit window
         - https://stackoverflow.com/questions/19975137/how-can-i-add-a-new-tab-button-next-to-the-tabs-of-a-qmdiarea-in-tabbed-view-m
         - https://stackoverflow.com/questions/22616446/add-plus-button-to-tabwidget-pyqt4